aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-comments/_index.md

 {{% alert color="warning" title="Attention" %}}

-When the [Remove](https://apireference.aspose.com/slides/net/aspose.slides/icomment/methods/remove) method (from the [IComment](https://apireference.aspose.com/slides/net/aspose.slides/icomment) interface) is used to delete a comment, the replies to the comment also get deleted.
+* When the [Remove](https://apireference.aspose.com/slides/net/aspose.slides/icomment/methods/remove) method (from the [IComment](https://apireference.aspose.com/slides/net/aspose.slides/icomment) interface) is used to delete a comment, the replies to the comment also get deleted.

-{{% alert color="info" title="Note" %}}
-If setting [ParentComment](https://apireference.aspose.com/slides/net/aspose.slides/icomment/properties/parentcomment) results in circular reference, the [PptxEditException](https://apireference.aspose.com/slides/net/aspose.slides/pptxeditexception) will be thrown.
+* If the [ParentComment](https://apireference.aspose.com/slides/net/aspose.slides/icomment/properties/parentcomment) setting results in a circular reference, [PptxEditException](https://apireference.aspose.com/slides/net/aspose.slides/pptxeditexception) will be thrown.

 {{% /alert %}}

 ## **Add Modern Comment**